 • You left the blower motor running and the AC turned to the ON position when the engine wasn’t running.
 (See above).

-• You let your car sit for long periods of time with running the engine.
-Car batteries self discharge at the rate of 1-2% per day (more in warmer weather) with no draw on them.
-So your battery can be up tp 60% discharged in a month.
+• You let your car sit for long periods of time without running the engine.
+Car batteries self-discharge at the rate of 1-2% per day (more in warmer weather) with no draw on them.
+So your battery can be up to 60% discharged in a month.
 In addition, car computers always draw some current from the battery, so letting it sit without driving is really hard on the battery.

 • You didn’t drive long enough to recharge your battery.
 Starting a cold engine requires a lot more power from the battery.
 If you drive a short distance and shut off the engine, the battery won’t recharge enough to replace the power needed to start.

 • You neglected battery maintenance.
 Battery terminals must be kept clean.